Amal92/image-picker/README.md

 ### Problem
-The picked image is always lower in size, because the library while coping the contents to cache directory treats it as image data using `loadDataRepresentationForTypeIdentifier` due to which JPEG compression applies.
+The picked image is always lower in size, because the library while coping the contents to cache directory treats it as image data using `loadDataRepresentationForTypeIdentifier` due to which JPEG compression applies resulting in an altered lower quality image.

+### Solution
 To prevent this from happening, we are treating the data as file using `loadDataRepresentationForTypeIdentifier` bypassing any compression.